Ohio Nursing Home Neglect Lawyer and Cincinnati Nursing Home Attorney reviewing injury cases for plaintiffs nationwide

 - Medical conditions affecting blood flow—diabetes and vascular disease

 People most at risk of bedsores have medical conditions that limit their ability to change positions on their own.
 Bedsores can develop quickly.
-Most sores heal with treatment, but some are more severe and lead to serious infections.
+Most sores heal with treatment, but some are more severe and lead to serious drug resistant infections.
 Other signs of nursing abuse include:

 - Unexplained injuries